Tondo Conspiracy

-Legazpi sought help from a Japanese sea captain named Juan Gayo and asked for arms and warriors to fight alongside them in exchange for one-half of the tributes collected in the Philippines.
+Legazpi sought help from a Japanese sea captain named Juan Gayo who was a Christian and asked for arms and warriors to fight alongside them in exchange for one-half of the tributes collected in the Philippines.
 They also requested help from places such as Borneo, Laguna, and Batangas with a plan to assault the city of Manila and assassinate the Spaniards.
 However, their plan was discovered by the Spaniards when Magat Salamat revealed their plan to fellow rebel Antonio Surabao, who turned out to be a traitor when he reported the conspiracy to the Spaniards.
 Consequently, the rebels associated with the conspiracy were punished, with some being put to death and others being exiled.
 The plot against the Spaniards died alongside them.

 Background

 Cause for the revolt

 Numerous datus were not in favor of the Spanish rule as they had conflicting interests with regard to authority and freedom.
 An instance of such is the waning obedience of the slaves to the datus.
 This was brought about by the initiatives of the Spaniards to abolish slavery in hopes of shifting the slaves' allegiance from the datus to the kingly Spaniards.
 Furthermore, this elimination of slavery had institutionalized how the slaves were obligated to pay their tributes to the Spaniards instead of the datus.
 They had been reduced to vassalage, thus the plan of rebellion of the datus against the Spaniards.